firasuke/awesome/README.md

 - [Linux From Scratch (LFS)](https://linuxfromscratch.org/): A project that provides step-by-step instructions for building a custom Linux system, entirely from source code
+- [METALOS](https://codeberg.org/DAFT-8/METALOS/): A meta-Linux distribution based on musl libc and busybox.
+It provides "meta" (Makefiles for Express Target Automation) to install a Linux-based operating system on bare metal.
 - [mfsLinux](https://mfsbsd.vx.sk/): A minimalist in-memory diskless Linux distribution based on OpenWrt
 - [Milis Linux](https://mls.akdeniz.edu.tr/en/): A Linux kernel based operating